CodeCatz/codecatz-tutorial/5-design/index.md

 In previous parts, you learned the basics of HTML.
 We called HTML the language of the web as it helps us define the content and structure of websites.
 When we want to style various HTML elements, we use another language — CSS.

 It's a good practice to keep your content separated from design, which is why your Jekyll project saves stylesheet files in its own folder.
-To be more precise, you can find the file that define your website's design in the folder called `css`.
+To be more precise, you can find the files that define your website's design in the folder called `css`.

 If you look into the folder `css`, you'll see the file `main.scss`, which defines basic design settings.
 Open the file in Sublime and find the line that starts with `$base-font-family:` and change the entire line to: